flaviu-gostin/xrd_analysis_workflow/README.md

 - plot measured and calculated diffraction patterns using [matplotlib](https://github.com/matplotlib/matplotlib)

-**This repo is for** people interested in knowing whether this data analysis is reproducible.
+**This repo is for** people interested in knowing whether the results of the data analysis are reproducible.
 It is also for people who want to re-use some of this code.

 2020-05-08: This project is under work.
 At the moment, it generates figures 1c and S1 (in Supporting Information) and Table 2.
 See [final